 The Regulation was adopted in April 2016 (replacing the Data Protection Directive from ’95), and was finally put into full effect on May 25, 2018, ending the two-year adjustment period.

-Even though GDPR is not the first data protection law, what sets it apart from all other attempts at regulating data protection area, is its extensiveness and determination of the EU legislators to unify data protection policies and laws throughout the EEU and enforce it with heavy penalties.
+Even though GDPR is not the first data protection law, what sets it apart from all other attempts at regulating data protection areas, is its extensiveness and determination of the EU legislators to unify data protection policies and laws throughout the EEU and enforce it with heavy penalties.

 Why was GDPR necessary?